-This strategy has been designed to reflect our community's priorities.
+This arts strategy was designed to reflect our community's priorities.
 It is guided by the values and passions of Melbourne's artists and art organisations, and arts audiences and participants.

-When work began in 2013 on a new arts strategy we started from scratch.
+When work began in 2013 on the strategy, we started from scratch.
 A deliberate decision was taken to invite stakeholders and audiences into the policy-making process at the earliest stage.

-In order to capture as many different voices as possible, we embarked on an extensive community engagement process.
+To capture as many different voices as possible, we embarked on an extensive community engagement process.
 The goal was to gather together a broad range of stakeholders and members of the general public to think and talk about the City of Melbourne's role in supporting the arts.
 We hoped to encourage critical conversations between and among the arts sector and the broader community, with a focus on generating new ideas and challenging old ones.